aprs434/aprs434.github.io/README.md

 |**TOTAL**|**42**|

 ### Encoding tttt…tttt
-1. Perform character replacement and filtering on the given string; only allow for charcters of the [42&nbsp;character set](#proposed-compression-for-addressed-lora-message-frames)
+1. Perform character replacement and filtering on the given string; only allow for charcters of the [42&nbsp;character set](#compressed-text).
 2. Treat the resulting text string as a Base42 encoding.
 Decode it first to an integer.
 3. Then, encode this integer as a Base256 `tttt…tttt` bytestring.